 With all the therapists out there, why see me?

-2) I have a PhD in Clinical Psychology and am a tenured psychology professor at Long Island University with 20 years of clinical experience.
+3) I hold a PhD in Clinical Psychology and serve as a tenured psychology professor at Long Island University, bringing 20 years of clinical experience to my role.

 5) I am a recognized expert in the treatment of adults and children, having appeared on MSNBC, the Washington Post, The NY Times, Psychology Today, Parents Magazine, and other outlets.